thegoodideaco/visualizing-hierarchies/src/router/vue+d3/shapes.md

 }
 ```

-If done correctly, you will be able to add circles to the screen by clicking
+If done correctly, you will be able to add circles to the screen by left clicking, and clearing them by right clicking.

 ### The `path` element